LAGGOUNE-Walid/geopulse/README.md

     ],

     /*
      * Configuration: enable-database
      *
      * Determines whether the server should use a database for storing location records.
-        * When set to true, the server will persist each location data to the specified database table.
      */
     'enable-database' => true,

     /*
      * Configuration: db-pool-size
      *
-        * This parameter defines the number of database connections that will be created
-        * and added to the Swoole connection pool.
-These connections are reused to handle
+     * Defines the number of database connections created and added to the Swoole connection pool.
-        * database operations efficiently, reducing the overhead of establishing new connections
-        * for each operation.
-        *
-        * Increasing the pool size can improve performance when dealing with many concurrent
-        * database operations, but it will also increase resource consumption.
+     * Increasing the pool size can improve performance when dealing with many concurrent database operations but will also increase resource consumption.
-        *
      * Default value: 10
      */
     'db-pool-size' => 10,

     /*
      * Configuration: database-connection
      *
-        * Defines the database connection settings, following the same structure as Laravel's
+     * Defines the database connection settings, following the same structure as Laravel's database configuration file.
-        * database configuration file.
-This ensures compatibility with Laravel's database handling
-        * capabilities and allows for flexible configuration across different environments.
      */
     'table-name' => 'pulse_coordinates',
     'database-connection' => [
         'driver' => 'mariadb',
         'url' => null,
-        'host' => 'YOUR_DATABASE_HOT',
+        'host' => 'YOUR_DATABASE_HOST',
         'port' => '3306',
         'database' => 'DB_NAME',
         'username' => 'DB_USER',